vedantt09c/Student-Performance-ML/README.md

 # Student-Performance-ML
-Prediction of stident Performance using Machine learning
+Prediction of student Performance using Machine learning In conclusion, This research focused on the predictive ability of DM methods to predict students' achievement after preparatory year at the degree level in higher education.